dkolpakov2/kc-ldap-integration/README-KC.md

   --client admin-cli \
   --token "$TOKEN"

-This will write the token to your /tmp/kcadm.config, and subsequent commands will use it automatically:
+This will write the token to wer /tmp/kcadm.config, and subsequent commands will use it automatically:

 /opt/keycloak/bin/kcadm.sh get realms --config /tmp/kcadm.config